The next Tusker Lite Rwenzori Marathon will take place on August 22, 2026 in Kasese.

 But the real story isn’t just in the runners.
 It’s in the ripple effects.

 In just four years, Kasese has changed — visibly, tangibly, and irreversibly.
 The number of hotel rooms has grown from 500 to over 2,000.
 Roads have been rebuilt.
 Local businesses have flourished.
 Entire neighborhoods are under construction.
-What was once a quiet, underinvested town has become one of Uganda’s most exciting emerging destinations.
+What was once a quiet, underinvested town has become one of Uganda’s most exciting destinations.

 Even more exciting?
 Ugandans are discovering Kasese too — many for the first time.
 They come to race, then stay to explore.
 Queen Elizabeth.
 The Rwenzoris.
 Lakes, wildlife, and winding mountain trails.
 They return with family and friends.
 Domestic tourism is booming — and with it, local pride.